 Perhaps even, there is a growing acceptance that mainstream approaches to education have long since run their course, in much the same way as we can now accept that the industrial-economic model on which it was based has produced only a hard stop to the idea of infinite growth.
 We must now grow in other ways.

-From 10-11 November we are opening our doors to the broader learning community to come and see first hand how our learning community works, with visits to our own Learning Hubs and a partner Hubling on their own transformational journey.
-This is a chance to inspire change in other spaces by inviting in those who are able and willing to take that forward in their own setting.
+So, following the success of our first Inspire event, we are delighted to open our doors once again.
+From 18th-19th May, school leaders, education authorities and edupreneurs are welcome to see first-hand how our learning community works, with visits to our own Learning Hubs and a partner Hubling on their own transformational journey.
+This is a chance to inspire change in other spaces by inviting those who can and are willing to take that forward in their own setting.

 Place is such an important aspect of the paradigm shift in learning, and there is just no substitute for time within the physical learning environment, to imagine, immerse ourselves and internalise what might be brought home and how.
 Questions can be answered and discussed in situ, and the learning opportunity extends beyond the visit, with the invitation to join an active community focused on continuous professional development.